-Figures 5c,d show that both geographic and temporal accuracy have improved in the most recent sub-period.
-The number of landslides with very high geographic accuracy has more than doubled from 2002-2011 to 2012-2021 (Fig. 5c).
-Specifically, in the recent 2012-2021 sub-period, the location of about three quarters of the listed failures is known with an accuracy of less than 1 km2 and the time of occurrence with an uncertainty of less than 2-3 hours.
-In addition, the number of landslides for which only the day of occurrence is known (T3) decreased from 26% to 19% of the total records (Fig. 5d).
+Figure 5c and d show that geographic and temporal accuracy has improved in the most recent sub-period.
+The number of landslides with very high geographic accuracy more than doubled from 2002-2011 to 2012-2021 (Fig. 5c).
+Specifically, in the recent 2012-2021 sub-period, the locations of about three-quarters of the listed failures are known with an accuracy of less than 1 km and the time of occurrence with an uncertainty of less than 2-3 h.
+In addition, the number of landslides for which only the day of occurrence is known ( $T_3$ ) decreased from 26 % to 19 % of the total records (Fig. 5d).

-Overall, more than a third of the entire catalogue (2176) is highly accurate both in space (P_0 and P_1) and time (T_1), whereas less than 2% of the catalogue (114) has concurrently low and very low (P{100} and P{300}) geographic accuracy and only daily (T_3) temporal resolution.
+Overall, more than one-third of the entire catalogue (2176) is highly accurate in both space ( $P_0$ and $P_1$ ) and time ( $T_1$ ), whereas less than 2 % of the catalogue (114) has concurrently low and very low ( $P{100}$ and $P{300}$ ) geographic accuracy and only daily ( $T_3$ ) temporal resolution.
 These last records were collected mainly in the first years of the catalogue's compilation.

-Figure 6 shows the subdivision of the records according to the source of information: institutional reports (IR) or news (NR).
-Overall, 58% of the landslides were catalogued thanks to the information gathered from news reports.
+Figure 6 shows the sub-division of the records according to the source of information: institutional reports (IRs) or news reports (NRs).
+Overall, 58 % of the landslides were catalogued thanks to the information gathered from news reports.
 The same figure also shows how the information source affects the geographic and temporal accuracy of the landslide records.
-Among all 946 landslides having very high geographic accuracy, 766 (81%) were catalogued from information in institutional reports.
-About 75% (2289 out of 3069) of all landslides with very high temporal accuracy (T1) came from institutional reports.
-Both geographic and temporal accuracy substantially decrease when the landslides information is collected from news reports.
+Among all 946 landslides with very high geographic accuracy, 766 (81 %) were catalogued from information in institutional reports.
+About 75 % (2289 out of 3069) of all landslides with very high temporal accuracy ( $T_1$ ) came from institutional reports.
+Geographic and temporal accuracy substantially decreases when the landslide information is collected from news reports.